Swoozeki/mockoon-config-generator/README.md

 ## Directory Structure

+The tool uses a base directory (default: `mockoon-config`) with the following structure:

 ```
-configs/
+mockoon-config/
+  src/                  # Source TypeScript files
     global.ts           # Environment-level settings
     features/
       feature-name/     # Each subdirectory becomes a folder in Mockoon
         folder.ts       # (Optional) Configuration for the folder
         endpoint-name.ts # Each file becomes a route within that folder
     data/
       data-name.ts      # Each file becomes a databucket entry
+  dist/
     config.json         # The final generated file
+  .tmp/                 # Temporary directory for compiled files (auto-cleaned)
 ```

+You can customize the base directory using the `--baseDir` option.

 ## Installation